 I would recommend residents to look into the Rutherford-Lanty Fellowship in Government Relations, organized by the ACR.
 According to the website, “it allows residents to gain an understanding of state and federal legislative and regulatory processes and the ACR role therein.
 It also informs residents about the governmental factors that play important roles in shaping the future of radiology.”
 This would be a perfect entree into the world of political action.
 In addition, you can find annual meetings such as the RLI Leadership Summit held annually where residents can learn about health care leadership opportunities.

 I also think this sort of resident should get involved in hospital, regional, and/or national organizations and actively seek opportunities to participate in leadership roles.
 Half of politics is networking.
 The bigger your network, the more likely you can get involved in a political career.

 The word consulting is a very broad term.
 Consulting work incorporates many different entrepreneurial and employed entities as well as part time work such as surveys.
 So, I am going to divide it into two parts.

 Consulting as a career

-I will begin with the full time career path.
+I will begin with the full-time career path.
 There are some companies that specifically hire physicians to provide expert consultation for businesses.
-One such well known company is called Mckinsey & Company.
+One such well-known company is called Mckinsey & Company.
 In addition, there are niches in which someone with a unique background may have expertise.
-If you have prior training and interest in software engineering, for instance, you want to utilize your skills to become an independent consultant in the area of software development, PACS, etc. You can potential leverage this area of expertise to start your own company or work with large companies to assist in product development, increasing efficiency and customer satisfaction, and more.
+If you have prior training and interest in software engineering, for instance, you want to utilize your skills to become an independent consultant in the area of software development, PACS, etc. You can potentially leverage this area of expertise to start your own company or work with large companies to assist in product development, increasing efficiency and customer satisfaction, and more.
 Consulting work is unique to the individual’s talents, opportunities, and imagination.